Product lifecycle: Pyramid of production systems

 The relation between these five objects can be presented as a pyramid with its tip associated with the lowest Cost, highest Productivity, highest Quality, most Flexibility, and greatest Sustainability.
 The points inside of this pyramid are associated with different combinations of five criteria.
 The tip of the pyramid represents an ideal (but likely highly unfeasible) system whereas the base of the pyramid represents the worst system possible.

+Obsolescence across the product lifecycle

+Obsolescence affects how long a product remains useful within its lifecycle.
+A 2023 review of 221 studies found that different types of obsolescence, including technological, functional, psychological, economic, planned obsolescence, and DMSMS, influence multiple lifecycle stages.